bzaks1424/deploy_folding_at_home_vm/README.md

 # Deploy Folding@Home VM PowerCLI Script

-This is a basic script designed around deploying the VMware custom-made [Folding@Home PhotonOS OVA](http://veducate.co.uk/VMware-FaH-Appliance_1.0.0.ova)
+This is a basic script designed around deploying the VMware custom-made [VMware Appliance for Folding@Home](https://flings.vmware.com/vmware-appliance-for-folding-home)

 Depending on how you want to deploy your appliance - you have a plethora of options.
 This README.md will take you through the various editable sections of the script.

 ## Path to OVF
 The Path to the OVF is largely relative to the script.
 Just like any file - if can reference something directly in the directory its in.
 **Example 1** - OVA is in same directory as deployment script:
 > $ovfPath = "VMware-FaH-Appliance_1.0.0.ova"

 **Example 2** - OVA is in another directory all together.
 > $ovfPath = "C:\my_magic_dir\VMware-FaH-Appliance_1.0.0.ova"